-- Optimise the potential for views across the Bulbourne valley. - Limit buildings to two storeys normally. - Design the development to the highest sustainability standards possible. - Ensure sufficient, well-located parking - Take the character of buildings in the Chilterns area as a guide to high quality attractive design. - Use traditional materials, such as red brick, clay tiles and timber boarding, where feasible. - Arrange buildings and routes to achieve natural surveillance, good pedestrian access to facilities and an attractive relationship to open spaces. - Sensitively plan the interface with existing built development including landscaped buffers where appropriate. - Positively address views out of the site along defined viewing corridors. - New houses to help create a positive enclosure of internal open green spaces through the overlooking of village greens, "pocket parks" and similar open spaces. - 5.31 As set out in the draft policy for the site, ensuring that the development meets high standards of design is essential. - 5.32 Development will be required to comply with the highest standards of sustainable design and construction.
+- Optimise the potential for views across the Bulbourne valley. - Limit buildings to two storeys normally. - Design the development to the highest sustainability standards possible. - Ensure sufficient, well-located parking - Take the character of buildings in the Chilterns area as a guide to high quality attractive design. - Use traditional materials, such as red brick, clay tiles and timber boarding, where feasible. - Arrange buildings and routes to achieve natural surveillance, good pedestrian access to facilities and an attractive relationship to open spaces. - Sensitively plan the interface with existing built development including landscaped buffers where appropriate. - Positively address views out of the site along defined viewing corridors. - New houses to help create a positive enclosure of internal open green spaces through the overlooking of village greens, "pocket parks" and similar open spaces. - Design, layout and landscaping to mitigate the impacts on the archaeological, heritage and ecological assets within the site and safeguard those adjoining the development. - 5.32 As set out in the draft policy for the site, ensuring that the development meets high standards of design is essential. - 5.33 Development will be required to comply with the highest standards of sustainable design and construction.
 The requirements on principles of sustainability are contained in Policies CS28, CS29 and CS30, and Table 10 of the Core Strategy, relating to reducing carbon dioxide emissions, energy and water efficiency, and other factors of environmental sustainability.
 Developers will be expected to complete a sustainability statement and carbon compliance check in support of the development.
-Further advise on how to meet the requirements can be seen in the Core Strategy and Hertfordshire's Building Futures design guide:
+Further advice on how to meet the requirements can be seen in the Core Strategy and Hertfordshire's Building Futures design guide: